LorenzoCirac/Applied-Machine-Learning/README.md

-Welcome to my **Applied Machine Learning Bachelor Practical Course** repository! 🎓🤖 This repository documents my journey through a **10-week** hands-on course, where I implemented fundamental machine learning concepts **from scratch** and compared them with established **off-the-shelf** libraries.
+Welcome to my **Applied Machine Learning Bachelor Practical Course** repository! 🎓🤖 This repository documents my journey through a **10-week** hands-on course, where I implemented fundamental machine learning concepts **from scratch**.

 ## 📌 About the Course
 - **Duration**: 10 weeks